Fast Food Industry Trends, Stats, and Analysis

 Fast Food Industry Trends, Stats, and Analysis for 2021 & 2022 blog header image

 If you’re thinking about zipping through the drive thru right about now, you’re not alone.
-Research shows that around 83% of Americans eat at quick service or fast food restaurants at least once a week.
-Yep, more than eight in ten people!
-While the pandemic may have slowed sales a bit for a time, overall the fast food market has rebounded remarkably and continues to thrive.
+Fast food consumption is a big thing for Americans.
+Research shows that around 83% of people in the United States eat at quick service or fast food restaurants at least once a week.
+Yep, more than eight in ten people grab their favorite fast food product every week (at least it’s not on a daily basis)!
+While the pandemic may have slowed sales a bit for a time, overall the fast food market growth has rebounded remarkably and is on a rapid rise.

-Don’t go running for that fast food burger just yet, because we’ve got some interesting stats to show you.
+Don’t go running for that quick meal just yet, because we’ve got some interesting stats to show you.
 What should you expect in this post?
-First, we’ll walk you through the main fast food industry trends and statistics for 2021.
+First, we’ll walk you through the main fast food industry trends and statistics.
 From there, we’ll provide some general analysis.
 Finally, we’ll give some tips on how to stand out if you own a fast food restaurant.
 Let’s get started.

 What are some fast food industry statistics?

 So you want all the juicy fast food industry statistics.
 Good news!
 We’ve gathered some great data for you.
-Here are some of the most interesting fast food industry statistics for 2021.
+Here are some of the most interesting fast food industry statistics.
 You’ve got questions and we’ve got answers.

 How big is the fast food industry?